 Measure The pH Of Your Nutrient Solution

-First things first is finding out what the current pH level of your nutrient solution is.
+First things first is finding out what the current pH level of your nutrient solution is at.
 There are three different ways to measure the pH of your nutrient solution, if you’re using an electronic pH meter, make sure it’s calibrated to get an accurate reading.

 How To Use pH up And Down